getsentry/sentry-docs/src/_includes/common/configuration-intro.md

 {{ include.config-page_content }}

 {% comment %}
 Guideline: Create the `include` statement that links to the pages specific to the SDK you are documenting.
-For example, here we link to Source Maps, Lazy Loading, and Supported Browsers for JavaScript
+For example, here we link to Source Maps, Lazy Loading, and Supported Browsers for JavaScript.
 {% endcomment %}

 - **[Shutdown and Draining](/sdks/{{ include.root_link }}/config/shutdown-drain)**